-The CAA performs the administrative functions of the ATT and an agreement is in force between the two parties which governs that relationship.
-The CAA acts as agent of the ATT in exercising the ATT's powers, including repatriating consumers and refunding them for losses incurred as a result of the failure of an ATOL holder.
-In administering the ATT's funds the CAA acts in accordance with the Air Travel Trust Payment Policy.
-This outlines how the Trustees have determined to exercise their discretion to make payments for the benefit of consumers.
+The CAA performs the administrative functions of the ATT and there is an agreement in place between the two parties which governs that relationship.
+The CAA acts as the ATT's agent in the exercise of its powers, including repatriating consumers and refunding them for losses they have incurred as a result of the failure of an ATOL holder.
+In administering the ATT's funds, the CAA applies the ATT's Payment Policy which sets out how the Trustees exercise their discretion to make payments for the benefit of consumers.